SamhitaWiki/FYI/SEO/SEO-KEY-TAKEAWAYS.md

     * Make sure that scaled image is compressed so it is served in the smallest file size possible.
     * Reduce the size of images, by removing the Exif data. (using tools)
 * Use responsive image which serves different image per screen width.
+* Adding Images to Articles
+    * Place image next to relevant text.
+    * Place main image near the top.
+    * Align image so that flow of reading is not broken.
+    * Add descriptive captions to the image
+    * Use keyphrase in the alt text/tags.
+This is what the user will see when the image is not loading.

 ## Page Url’s
 * Url should describe your content and should include an accurate phrase or term that pertains to the page content